Wildfire Preparedness during the dog days of summer is important as Idahoans hit the backcountry and plan to spend time outdoors.

 By being more prepared, can we change the course of events that might avoid devastating losses?

 Certainly there have been good stewards of their property who likely took measures to be prepared and despite all efforts, lost everything in a devastating fire.
-Yet there is a sense that doing nothing, with zero effort invested, and taking a stand for helplessness, is simply irresponsible.
+Yet there is a sense that doing nothing, with zero effort invested, helpless in the face of great odds, is simply irresponsible and downright careless.
 Lady luck would surely remove herself from the events at hand, allowing fate to take full control.

 Any fire meets with a wide range of uncertainties, but through awareness, discussion among family members, and taking steps to be prepared, I believe we are working against the odds that can make a difference when faced with a wildfire barreling towards our home and property.
 So be prepared and take a serious approach to the potential of fire danger in Idaho’s summer season by reviewing these tips that can help to make a difference.

-Tips that can better protect your property in the face of wildfires.
+Tips that can help to protect your property in the face of fast moving wildfires.

 1. Clean up the grounds around your home.